Laurel, Maryland: Arts

 Local performing arts outlets include the Venus Theatre, Laurel Mill Playhouse, Central Maryland Chorale (formerly Laurel Oratorio Society) and Montpelier Arts Center, which also features an art gallery.
 Another local exhibitor is the WSSC Art Gallery.

 Events

 The city government supports an annual LakeFest in May and Independence Day celebration each July.
 Since 1981, the Laurel Board of Trade has sponsored a Main Street Festival (held on Saturday of Mother's Day weekend) each May, and since 1995 a RiverFest each October.
 The Montpelier Mansion grounds have hosted an annual festival the first weekend in May since 1971, updated in 2007 to focus on an "herb, tea and arts" theme.

+Historic sites

+The following is a list of historic sites in Laurel identified by the Maryland-National Capital Park and Planning Commission or listed on the National Register of Historic Places: